antoniovmonge/setup-docs/WINDOWS.md

 ✔️ If the command ran without any error, please restart your computer and continue below 👍

-❌ If you encounter an error message (or if you see some text in red in the window), please **contact a teacher**
+❌ If you encounter an error message (or if you see some text in red in the window), please **try to solve it before continuing**

 ### Windows 10